The Battle Against HPV

 Prevent the Attack

 The best defense against dangerous types of HPV is prevention.
-Two FDA-approved HPV vaccines show greater efficacy prior to infection for females between 9 and 26 years old (Gardasil and Cervarix).
-About 30 percent of cervical cancers will not be prevented by these vaccines.
+Two FDA-approved HPV vaccines show greater efficacy before infection for females between 9 and 26 years old (Gardasil and Cervarix).
+[13] About 30 percent of cervical cancers are unpreventable with these vaccines.

 One person per hour dies from oral cancer.
 Have six-month dental examinations performed by a professional that screens for oral cancer.
-Many dentists are using florescence devices such as the VELscope to discover basal cell carcinoma a year or more before it becomes visible to the naked eye.
-Upon discovery they are likely to refer patients to an otolaryngologist (ENT doctor).
+Many dentists are using fluorescence devices such as the VELscope to discover basal cell carcinoma a year or more before it becomes visible to the naked eye.
+Upon discovery, they are likely to refer patients to an otolaryngologist (ENT doctor).

-Annual examinations for lumps and moles are recommended by the American Academy of Dermatology.
-New moles appearing after age 20 should be examined by a dermatologist.
-Death rates from cervical cancer have halved over the past 30 years, reflecting better treatment.
-Though outnumbered, you can successfully battle HPV and reduce incidence of cervical and oral cancer with defensive action.
+The American Academy of Dermatology recommends annual examinations for lumps and moles.
+A dermatologist should examine new moles appearing after age 20.
+[15] Death rates from cervical cancer have halved over the past 30 years, reflecting better treatment.
+[16,17] Though outnumbered, you can successfully battle HPV and reduce the incidence of cervical and oral cancer with defensive action.